 - Software architecture

-Do not expect to get all the details from your clients and customers.
-You will need to include internal expertise.
+Therefore, don’t expect to get all the details from your clients and customers.
+You’ll need to include internal expertise.
 Including outside of your team.

 Learn more about how to identify and work with stakeholders here:

 Once you have a glimpse of the project and its goals you can continue to the next phase.

 There are many different ways to develop software applications.